 Set Aside Personal Beliefs, Concerns and Agenda - Just for now, at least.
 Go into the conversation empty handed—with no personal expectations or goal of fixing anyone.
 Be willing to have your mind and perspective changed.
 Your only agenda is listening and trying to understand the other’s point of view.

 Remove Ourselves / Gain Perspective - When you take things personally, you cannot separate yourself enough to feel the other person’s pain.
-Detach enough so that you are not in a emotionally heightened state— do not allowing the other person’s behavior to upset you or trigger you.
+Detach enough so that you are not in a emotionally heightened state— do not allow the other person’s behavior to upset you or trigger you.

 Be Present/ Be an Active Listener - Listen to the person in the moment, truly utilizing the skills of actively listening.
 Don't jump ahead, re-frame what they are saying and compare it to a personal experience you had, don't rush to project ahead, or to frame a response.
 When we do this we completely lose sight of the reason of our conversation in the first place, sharing information as a means to build, maintain and sustain the relationship.